symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 **Base** providers must be the first configured as the first builder in the content path chain.
 This is because the paths that they provide correspond directly to an existing path, i.e. they have an absolute reference.

+It is easy to implement your own path providers through the DIC. :ref:`Customization <routingauto_customization_pathproviders`.

 specified (base provider)
 ~~~~~~~~~~~~~~~~~~~~~~~~~